 Florrie the Labradoodle gets very excited when I say it is the time for the “Chelsea Chop”.
 I think she is expecting a barbecue in the garden with some meaty leftovers smothered in gravy.
 Sadly, she is going to be disappointed!
 There is no food involved, only secateurs.
-For, the “Chelsea Chop” is a pruning technique to help tall, multi-stemmed plants flower for longer in your garden!
+The “Chelsea Chop” is a pruning technique to help tall, multi-stemmed plants flower for longer in your garden.

 This article will break down the pruning technique, its many benefits, and how you can best go about it to extend the flowering season of your perennials.

 The “Chelsea Chop”